mhasoba/TheMulQuaBio/content/_build/html/_sources/notebooks/Appendix-Assessment.rst

 * Each student group will assign a "scribe" to the group who will create a **new Groupwork repository** where all assigned groupwork practicals will be tackled collaboratively.
 * The group members will collaborate to develop the solution by creating branches of the script.
+    * Every group member MUST create their own branch and work on each of the groupwork practicals.
 * Once the group has reached a solution, all branches should be merged and the final script transferred to each student's main coursework repository.
 * Please read about git brancing/merging, including the resources given at the end of the `Git Chapter <03-Git.ipynb>`__
 * You are not expected to finish an the groupwork assignments within a week.
 These will be taken into account only at the final assessment (next section).
-The specific dealine will be given in class.
+The specific deadline will be given in class.

 Assessment
 ----------